 Annual Operational Plan Activity linked to this Priority Annual Operational Plan Deliverables linked to this Priority Status 2.3.
 Broaden our engagement to lead Provide easy ways for all visitors to the National Park to demonstrate and share their respect for nature during their visit С diverse groups in valuing and taking action for nature Deliver our Junior Ranger programme, engage young people, and fund the education travel grant С Support our volunteers in delivering more for nature С 4.3.
-Implement post-pandemic ways of Develop a new model of working that overcomes some of the challenges of pandemic working while retaining the benefits of reduced commuting and better flexibility С working Determine how our Board and Committees will use virtual meetings in the future С 4.4.
-Making health, safety and wellbeing improvements С Improve the organisations resilience Improve our digital services, including developing our skills, platforms, and disaster recovery С Kev.
+Implement post-pandemic ways of Develop a new model of working that overcomes some of the challenges of pandemic working while retaining the benefits of reduced commuting and better flexibility С working Determine how our Board and Committees will use virtual meetings in the future 4.4.
+Making health, safety and wellbeing improvements С Improve the organisations resilience Improve our digital services, including developing our skills, platforms, and disaster recovery С Key: C Complete PA Partially Achieved Po Postponed to 2022/23